 “Infrared Nanophotonics based on Metal Antennas and Transmission Lines” NanoGUNE's first PhD Thesis defended by Martin Schnell

 Last Monday 3 March Martin Schnell defended his thesis project “Infrared Nanophotonics based on Metal Antennas and Transmission Lines” at the University of the Basque Country.
-This work has been developed during a bit more than three years inside the Nanooptics Groups of nanoGUNE, under the supervision of its Group Leader Rainer Hillenbrand.
+This work has been developed during a bit more than three years within the Nanooptics Groups of nanoGUNE, under the supervision of the Group Leader Rainer Hillenbrand.

-An international tribunal including leading researchers in the field was selected by the UPV/EHU to assess the research project:
+An international committee including leading researchers in the field was selected by the UPV/EHU to assess the research project:

 - Niek van Hulst (ICFO, Spain)